The Cohomology Annihilator of a Curve Singularity: Relation with Noncommutative Resolutions

-\paragraph{Examples Where The Stable Annihilator of a Noncommutative Resolution Is Equal To The Cohomology Annihiltor. } We, then, raise the following question: Is it always possible to find a nice algebra, preferably related to the singularities of our ring, whose stable annihilator is equal to the cohomology annihilator?
+\paragraph*{}We, then, raise the following question: Is it always possible to find a nice algebra, preferably related to the singularities of our ring, whose stable annihilator is equal to the cohomology annihilator?
 We present examples where there is equality and we also give proofs that there is equality up to radicals.

 \begin{example} Let $R$ be a two dimensional invariant ring defined in Example \ref{twodimensionalexample}.
 Let $S * G$ be the skew group algebra generated as an $R$-module by elements of the form $(s,g)$ with $s \in S$ and $g \in G$ where the multiplication is defined by the rule